umccr/agha-data-validation-pipeline/README.md

     - Delete unnecessary files from submissions (Removing indexed files and uncompressed files)
     - Added README.txt to note to directory submissions has completed.
 - **Report** - Will generate report from dynamoDb/Bucket
-    - Could check if all files listed in orignal manifest file is in STORE bucket
+    - Could check if all files listed in original manifest file is in STORE bucket
     - Could check staging file should only contain indexed and uncompressed files
-    - Could give report wich submission are ready to be transferred by the data-transfer-manager lambda
+    - Could give report which submission are ready to be transferred by the data-transfer-manager lambda
-- **batch_notification** - Will notify via slack when batch job completed
+- **batch_notification** - Will notify via slack when batch job completed and invoke other function.
     - The lambda will notify when batch job has completed with validation or have completed move from staging to store bucket.
     - The lambda will be invoked after updating dynamodb (s3_event_recorder lambda)
+    - _New_: Will **invoked** cleanup/data_transfer manager lambda to automate the manual work.
 - **gdr_s3_data_sharing** - Will share data via s3 from store bucket to destination bucket
     - The lambda will add new policy to batch instance role for s3-data-sharing.
     - The lambda will create and submit batch job to copy over files to s3.